Schedule a

 Experienced New Port Richey Whiplash Lawyer

 Whiplash is a lower neck and upper back injury resulting from repeated jerking motions to the soft tissue of the neck.
-Also identified as a neck sprain, whiplash is one of the most common injuries incurred as a result of car accidents, especially ones where the victim is not in motion and is hit.
-The sudden extension of the neck can cause strain that may not necessarily be identifiable immediately and can take days to show up after the accident.
+Also identified as a neck sprain, whiplash is one of the most common injuries incurred as a result of car accidents in New Port Richey, especially those where the victim is not in motion and is hit.
+The sudden extension of the neck can cause strain that may not necessarily be identifiable immediately and can take days to show up after the accident happened.

 If you have been in a car accident due to another’s negligent driving or actions, you are owed compensation for your whiplash injury.
 Nobody should have to suffer physically and financially because of someone else’s blatant recklessness.
-McPherson & Thomas, P.A., has been representing injured New Port Richey clients for many years now and helping them to get the compensation they need to move forward.
+Our New Port Richey personal injury law firm has been representing injured clients for many years now and helping them to get the compensation they need to move forward.

 Common Mistakes Victims of Whiplash Accidents Make

 Victims of whiplash injuries are owed financial justice and compensation for their damages, but many do not know how to achieve that.
-The Florida legal system can be overwhelming and confusing, especially when you are currently navigating an auto collision injury and all that comes with it, including a damaged car and piles of medical bills.
-To help you avoid the most common mistakes made by victims of whiplash accidents, we’ve listed them here:
+The Florida legal system can be overwhelming and confusing, especially when you are currently navigating an auto accident injury, and all that comes with it, including a damaged car and piles of medical bills.
+Many auto accidents result in complex legal situations that require professional guidance.
+To help you avoid the most common mistakes made by victims of whiplash accidents, we've listed them here:

 Not Collecting Evidence

-To file a claim, there must be an at-fault party to hold liable for your damages.
+To file a personal injury lawsuit, there must be an at-fault party to hold liable for your damages.
 This is determined by the four components of negligence, which include:

 Not Filing on Time